Chapter 2

 • In the open-source world, someone can contribute malicious code in a way that it gets added to the codebase unnoticed.

-• The author and maintainer of a library or dependency can decide to inject a backdoor into the code.
+• The author and maintainer of a library or dependency can decide to inject a backdoor in the code.

 Minimizing the Risk

-• Software and services from big companies like Google generally have a good reputation and better security than software developed by a small team or an individual.
+• Software and services from big companies like Google usually have a good reputation and better security than software developed by a small team or an individual.

 • Checking the commits, changes, and contributors in the case of open-source software.